OpenTier/vehicle-demo/README.md

 # Vehicle Demo

 This is a demo of Vehicle embedded software, consisting of various services that can be run on a local machine or Raspberry Pi.
-It includes services for telemetry, remote control, dashboard HMI, and a service for mocking the data that comes from various vehicle peripherals.
+It includes services for telemetry, remote control, and a service for mocking the data that comes from various vehicle peripherals.

 ## Directories and Files